-December 31, 2022
+December 31, 2023

-Foreign Curre ency
+Foreign Curre

 Amount Exchange Book Value

-(in RMB thous ands) Rate (in USD t housands)
+(in RMB thousa ands) Rate (in USD thousa nds)

-(Foreign currency:functional currency )
+(Foreign currency:functional currency)

 Financial assets - monetary items

-RMB:USD \$ 2 2,329 0.143 \$ 334
+RMB:USD \$ 1,874 0.141 \$ 264

-Dec ember 31, 2 .021
+Dec cember 31, 20 022

-Foreign Curre ember 31, 2 021
+Foreign Curre ncy

-Foreign Curre ember 31, 2 Exchange Book Value
+Foreign Curre Amount ncy Exchange Book Value

-ency - Book Value housands)
+e • Exchange Rate Book Value (in USD thousa

-(Foreign currency:functional currency Amount (in RMB thous ency Exchange Book
+(Foreign currency:functional currency) Amount • Ũ

-(Foreign currency:functional currency Financial assets - monetary items Amount (in RMB thous ency Exchange Book
+(Foreign currency:functional currency) Financial assets - monetary items Amount • Ũ

-Based on the foreign currency quoted position held by the Group as of December 31, 2022 and 2021, as US dollars appreciate/depreciate by 1%, the profit or loss before tax of the Group would increase by \$103 and \$128, respectively.
+Based on the foreign currency quoted position held by the Group as of December 31, 2023 and 2022, as US dollars appreciate/depreciate by 1%, the profit or loss before tax of the Group would increase by \$81 and \$103, respectively.

-iii.
-Total exchange (gain) loss, including realized and unrealized, arising from significant foreign exchange variation on the monetary items held by the Group for the years ended December 31, 2022 and 2021, amounted to (\$40,285) and \$20,119, respectively.

-(b) Credit risk
+- iii.
+Total exchange loss (gain), including realized and unrealized, arising from significant foreign exchange variation on the monetary items held by the Group for the years ended December 31, 2023 and 2022, amounted to (\$18,605) and (\$40,285), respectively. - (b) Credit risk - i.

-- i.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients.
-The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - ii.
+The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms.

+- ii.
 The Group manages their credit risk taking into consideration the entire group's concern.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
-Internal risk control assesses the credit quality

-- of the customers, taking into account their financial position, past experience and other factors.
+Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Group treasury.
 The utilization of credit limits is regularly monitored. - iii.
 The default occurs when the contract payments are past due over 360 days. - iv.
 If the contract payments were past due over 60 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
 The following indicators are used to determine whether the credit impairment has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (ii) The disappearance of an active market for that financial asset because of financial difficulties; - (iii) Default or delinquency in interest or principal repayments; - (iv) Adverse changes in national or regional economic conditions that are expected to cause a default. - vi.
 The Group classifies customers' accounts receivable in accordance with customer types.
 The Group applies the simplified approach using loss rate methodology to estimate expected credit loss under the provision matrix basis. - vii.
-The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures. - viii.
 The Group used timely information to assess the default possibility of accounts receivable.
-The Group's expected credit loss rate is 50%~75% for the 181~360 days past due accounts receivable and 100% for the up to 360 days past due accounts receivable.
-Based on past experience, it has been shown that the defaults of these customers have been extremely low.
-The amount of allowance for doubtful accounts were not significant, so the Group had not recognized related impact as at December 31, 2022 and 2021. - ix.
-Movements in relation to the Group applying the approach to provide loss allowance for accounts receivable had no change for the years ended as of December 31, 2022 and 2021.
+On December 31, 2023, the loss rate methodology is as follows: